Sign in

 • Tabulated minimum seat internal diameter

-• Bonnet-to-bonnet joint shall be connected with gasket
+• Bonnet-to-bonnet joint shall be connected with a gasket

 • Disc shall require guiding in certain sizes and pressure.

-• Many details in regards to the designs of the drivetrain, in response of operation issues.
+• Many details in regards to the designs of the drivetrain, in response to operational issues.

 • Tabulated nominal packing sizes